 - Create a Braintree Payments Button for a One Time Fee

-Lets say you want to charge $49.95 for the silver membership level.
-The silver level will give users access to content protected under that level.
-The access will expire in 6 months (from the date of payment).
+Suppose you want to charge $49.90 for the Silver membership level, granting users access to content protected under that level.
+This access will expire six months after the payment date.

-Go ahead and create a PayPal buy now button with a price of $49.95 (or any other price to test it).
-Then add the payment button to your membership “Join Us” page.
+Go ahead and create a PayPal or Stripe ‘Buy Now’ button with a price of $49.90 (or any other amount for testing).
+Then, add the payment button to your membership “Join Us” page.

 Email Settings